 Going by the high-speed trains is the fastest way to reach places all over Japan.
 Nine Shinkansen lines conveniently cover the country.
 With a maximum speed of 320 km/h (199 mph) you nearly fly through the landscape and arrive at your destination sooner than you imagine!

 The website Japan Route Planner is very useful when you plan your train journey.
-It allows you to see all possible Shinkansen connections, the fare of the specific Shinkansen tickets, the departure and arrival tracks at the stations, the Shinkansen category as well as the length of the journey.
+It allows you to see all possible Shinkansen connections.

 On arrival at Narita Airport we go directly to the JR East Travel Center in the terminal to make seat reservations for all the Shinkansen tickets we will need while in Japan.
 Having it all done right away definitely saves us a lot of time later.

 With the terrific rail infrastructure it is pretty straightforward to get to wherever we want in central Tokyo, using public transport.

 I actually, in the few cases where the language barrier is too high, experience that the Japanese veritably take my hand and lead me to my destination!
 This is also the case this afternoon on our way to Shibuya.
 I am definitely grateful since it turns out to be a considerable detour for our assisting guide!